Payment of tuition, fees, and on-campus room and board charges is due by the following deadlines:

 How do I access my bill?

-PLNU will mail a paper bill prior to the beginning of each semester to the address designated by the student.
-Subsequent bills for that semester will be available online through PLNU’s student and parent portals.
+PLNU will mail one paper bill prior to new students at the address designated by the student.
+Subsequent bills will be available online through PLNU’s student and parent portals.
 On a monthly basis, students will receive an email notification if there is a balance due on the student account, advising that the e-bill is available to view and pay on the portal.
 The email will be sent to your official university email account.
 If you have authorized other individuals to have access to your financial information (such as parents, guardians, a spouse, or third-party sponsor), these individuals can set up a parent portal at my.pointloma.edu to view bills, and will be enrolled to receive e-mail notifications when a new statement of account is generated each semester.

 How will I receive communication about my bill?